oracle-samples/xml-sample-demo/SplitXml/README.md

 [XPath](https://www.w3schools.com/xml/xpath_intro.asp) evaluation over
 the input file.
 It writes the values returned by the XPath expression to a file with a delimiter character (0x3) between each value.
-0x3 is chosen to avoid a chacater that will occur in the content of the XML values.
+0x3 is chosen to avoid a character that will occur in the content of the XML values.
 While control characters can occur in XML, the serialization process will escape them rather than writing them directly.